Tephra: North America

 Several volcanic eruptions have been studied in North America.
 On 18 May 1980, Mount St. Helens, a stratovolcano in Washington state, erupted, spreading five hundred million tons of tephra ash across Washington, Oregon, Montana and Idaho causing earthquakes, rockslides, and megatsunami which severely altered the topography of nearby areas.
-The effects of the Mount St. Helens eruption were felt as far away as Yellowstone National Park, where eruption-related flooding caused trees to collapse and wash into lake beds where they fossilized.
+In Yellowstone National Park, eruption-related flooding caused trees to collapse and wash into lake beds where they fossilized.
 Nearby forests were flooded, removing bark, leaves, and tree limbs.
 In 2006, the Augustine Volcano in Alaska erupted generating earthquakes, avalanches, and projected tephra ash approximately two hundred and ninety kilometers away.
 This dome volcano is over forty thousand years old and has erupted 11 times since 1800.